What is Public Relations?

 What are the risks?

 Hiring a PR company is a risk because there are no guarantees.
 We can’t promise you a full feature in the New York Times no matter how much you pay us, because that’s not how the media works.
-Instead, our job as your PR firm is to share your story in a powerful, compelling, and aggressive way with the media.
+Instead, our job as your PR firm is to share your story in a powerful, compelling, and thorough way with the media.
 They either take the bait or they don’t.
-But we have strong testimonials and a proven track record of consistent placements.
+However, we have strong testimonials and a proven track record of consistent placements.

 Where are some outlets Sarah Rose PR has placed clients?